abigailnm111/Automate_Forms/README.md

 Overall Results:
 While there are significat limitations when it comes to salary increases and promotions, the majority of appointments will not include these milestones.
 Even with the salaries not included, completing the majority of the information (if not all) for all three documents is a significant timesaver.
+You can see the final results in "Output Files".